dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_upgrade.md

 ```

 {{< alert title="Note">}}
-YAML configuration upgraded will be encrypted with the same passphrase as the source YAML configuration
+The YAML configuration upgraded is encrypted with the same passphrase as the source YAML configuration.
 {{< /alert >}}

 **Example 5:**